Rebirthing Breathwork

 My doula training with Carriagehouse Birth in NYC introduced me to radical, inclusive models of care.
 Penny Simkin’s research into birth and sexual trauma informs how I support survivors with sensitivity and respect.
 Francis Weller’s grief teachings have deepened my capacity to meet sorrow as sacred, and the work of Mia Kalef affirms what I’ve witnessed firsthand: that how we enter the world shapes our sense of self, safety and belonging.
 I also draw strength and structure from the work of adrienne maree brown, whose writing on emergent strategy, pleasure activism and community care continues to guide how I move in the world, with adaptability, devotion, and deep listening.

-As a settler on Wurundjeri Country, with ancestral roots in India, Armenia and Ireland, my cultural inheritance is complex and layered.
+As a settler on Wurundjeri Country, with ancestral roots in India, Armenia, Ireland and England, my cultural inheritance is complex and layered.
 It is marked by migration, loss, resilience and reverence.
 While I continue to explore these threads in my personal and spiritual life, they influence the way I listen to the body, relate to ancestry, and seek to restore a sense of belonging that is not owned, but remembered.
 The land I live on teaches me daily about reciprocity, rhythm and right relationship.

 Newsletter